Simplifying generic smooth maps to the 2-sphere and to the plane: Stable maps into

 \begin{rk} Let us consider the neighborhood of the index $0$ fold locus corresponding to Fig.~\ref{fig611} with $i_0=0$.
 If it is orientable, then we see that the newly created fiber over a point in the innermost region is diffeomorphic to $S^1 \times S^{n-3}$.
 If it is non-orientable, then we see that the fiber is diffeomorphic to the non-orientable $S^{n-3}$--bundle over $S^1$. \end{rk}

 Then, for $n=3$, we see that the proof of Theorem~\ref{thm1} is complete.
 In the following, we assume $n \geq 4$.

-Let us assume that $f : M \to S^2$ is a stable map with at most one cusp such that the minimum of the absolute indices of folds is equal to $i_0$ with $0 < i_0 < \lfloor (n-1)/2 \rfloor$.
+Let us assume that $f : M \to S^2$ is a stable map with at most one cusp such that the minimum $i_0$ of the absolute indices of folds satisfies $0 < i_0 < \lfloor (n-1)/2 \rfloor$.
 We successively eliminate fold singularities (by homotopy) in the order of absolute index, without changing the number of cusps, as follows.

 First, let us define the following notion.

 \begin{defn} Let $f: M \to N$ be a stable map into a surface $N$.
 We say that the fold image of $f$ of absolute index $i$ is \emph{outward-directed} (resp.\ \emph{inward-directed}), if the image of all the folds of absolute index $i$ of $f$ is contained in the interior of a $2$--disk $D$ in $N$ in such a way that the complement of a regular value $z_0 \in D$ can be nonsingularly foliated by arcs oriented from $z_0$ to $\partial D$, which intersect the image of each fold arc of absolute index $i$ transversely in its normal direction (resp.\ the opposite direction).
 In this case, the connected component of the complement of the fold image of absolute index $i$ in $D$ containing $z_0$ is called the \emph{innermost region}. \end{defn}